MicrosoftDocs/azure-docs/articles/cosmos-db/create-cassandra-python.md

 ## Review the code

 This step is optional.
-If you're interested in learning how the database resources are created in the code, you can review the following snippets.
+If you're interested to learn how the code creates the database resources, you can review the following snippets.
 The snippets are all taken from the pyquickstart.py file.
 Otherwise, you can skip ahead to [Update your connection string](#update-your-connection-string).

 * The username and password values were set using the connection string page in the Azure portal.
 The `path\to\cert` provides a path to an X509 certificate.